rchard2scout/SimpleLottery/README.md

 What is not in here:
  - removing participants
- - SQL injection prevention
+ - SQL injection prevention (or any other kind of security)
- - Error checking
+ - error checking

 To build and run this, you'll need:
  - sqlite3